AnnieMT/build-in-hxe-deploy-to-cloud/README.md

 1. We have developed the database artifacts along with the consumable service, and have deployed all of it in the Cloud.
 The final step is to use the service in a Fiori frontend.
 Go to the SAP API Management console at : [https://apiportalapimgmtdr-a37442951.hana.ondemand.com/#/shell/homepage](https://apiportalapimgmtdr-a37442951.hana.ondemand.com/#/shell/homepage) and select the **Create** button to create an API.

+    API management allows the user to add policies that secures his apps on the cloud.

+    **Quota Policy** specifies the number of requests allowed for the API per the interval of big time unit.

     ![API Management](https://github.com/AnnieSuantak/build-in-hxe-deploy-to-cloud/blob/master/images/Step6_1.png)

 2. The modal will pop up.
 Enter the details to create your API.
 Add the URL of your cloud service as the API URL.